areven/reago/documentation/guide/intermediate/creating-generative-atoms.md

 When you pass a `Promise` to `yield`, Reago waits for it to settle and passes back the outcome.
 But that is not all.
 Reago automatically tracks all `Promise`-like objects it encounters.

-The standard `Promise` API lacks an essential feature - it is not possible to synchronously check whether a `Promise` settled and get the outcome.
+The standard `Promise` API lacks an essential feature: it is not possible to synchronously check whether a `Promise` settled and get the outcome.
 If you hold a reference to a `Promise`, even if you know it already resolved, you still have to call `.then()` and asynchronously wait for the callback to fire.